Towards Resolving Propensity Contradiction in Offline Recommender Learning: Related Work

-The aim of \textit{unsupervised domain adaptation} (UDA) is to train a predictor that works well on a target domain by using only labeled source data and unlabeled target data during training~\citep{kuroki2018unsupervised,saito2017asymmetric}.
+\paragraph{\textit{\textbf{Unsupervised Domain Adaptation (UDA)}}:} The aim of UDA is to train a predictor that works well on a target domain by using only labeled source data and unlabeled target data during training~\cite{kuroki2019unsupervised,saito2017asymmetric}.
 However, the major challenge of UDA is that the feature distributions and labeling functions can differ between the source and target domains.
-Thus, a predictor trained using only labeled source data does not generalize well on the target domain.
-Therefore, it is essential to measure the dissimilarity between both the domains to achieve the desired performance on the target domain~\citep{kuroki2018unsupervised,lee2019domain}.
-Several discrepancy measures were proposed to measure the difference in feature distributions between the source and target domains~\citep{ben2010theory,kuroki2018unsupervised,lee2019domain,zhang2019bridging}.
-For example, $\mathcal{H}$-divergence and $\mathcal{H}\Delta\mathcal{H}$-divergence~\citep{ben2010theory,ben2007analysis} were used to construct many prediction methods in UDA such as DANN, ADDA, and MCD~\citep{ganin2015unsupervised,ganin2016domain,tzeng2017adversarial,saito2018maximum}.
+Thus, a predictor trained using only labeled source data does not generalize well to the target domain.
+Therefore, it is essential to measure the dissimilarity between the domains to achieve a desired performance in the target domain~\cite{kuroki2019unsupervised,lee2019domain}.
+Several discrepancy measures have been proposed to measure the difference in feature distributions between the source and target domains~\cite{ben2010theory,kuroki2019unsupervised,lee2019domain,zhang2019bridging}.
+For example, $\mathcal{H}$-divergence and $\mathcal{H}\Delta\mathcal{H}$-divergence~\cite{ben2010theory,ben2007analysis} have been used to construct many prediction methods for UDA, such as DANN, ADDA, and MCD~\cite{ganin2015unsupervised,ganin2016domain,tzeng2017adversarial,saito2018maximum}.
 These methods are based on the adversarial learning framework and can be theoretically explained as minimizing empirical errors and discrepancy measures between the source and target domains.
-The optimization of these methods does not depend on the propensity score.
-Thus, the methods of UDA are useful in constructing an effective recommender with biased rating feedback, given the absence of access to the true propensities.
+Note that the optimization of these methods does not depend on the propensity score.
+Thus, UDA is useful in constructing an effective recommender with biased rating feedback, given the absence of access to the true propensity score.

-This study extended the idea of using discrepancy measure to calculate the difference between two propensity score matrices and derive a propensity-independent generalization error bound for the first time in the literature.
-Moreover, we provided an algorithm to optimize the upper bound of the ideal loss function by using adversarial learning.
+This study extended the idea of using a discrepancy measure to quantify the difference between two propensity score matrices and derive a propensity-independent generalization error bound, which is non-trivial given only the UDA literature, as it does not handle matrices with different distributions.
+Moreover, we provided an algorithm to optimize the upper bound of the ideal loss function via adversarial learning and matrix factorization.